RhysTyler112/Back-End-Development-Project/TESTING.md

 <br>
 <img src="static/README/lighthouse/edit-booking-lighthouse.png">
 <br>
 <summary>404 - Good Scores.
-Low SEO due to no meta data, happy with this score as this a simple page to take user back to the homepage if error occurs
+Low SEO due to no metadata, happy with this score as this a simple page to take user back to the homepage if error occurs
 </summary>
 <br>
 <img src="static/README/lighthouse/404-lighthouse.png">
 <br>
 <summary>500 - Good Scores.
-Low SEO due to no meta data, happy with this score as this a simple page to take user back to the homepage if error occurs
+Low SEO due to no metadata, happy with this score as this a simple page to take user back to the homepage if error occurs
 </summary>
 <br>
 <img src="static/README/lighthouse/500-lighthouse.png">